 Instead of homemade I use from my ready supply of Swanson Chicken Broth that is always in my pantry (I do shop Costco so you know what I mean by ready supply right?).
 I’m not alone; both chefs and home cooks alike know what a great resource Swanson broth is; you simply cannot beat the convenience or the taste!

 This month’s theme for my first Swanson post is ‘Give Thanks for Leftovers’ and it provided me with the perfect opportunity to do just that with this recipe for Turkey Tetrazzini.
 Swanson Certified Organic Chicken Broth is a big component and adds great additional flavor to this turkey dish.

 Once the bacon and aromatics are finished cooking and the mushrooms and turkey are added to the mix, the sauce that is added includes half and half, chicken broth, sherry, and Parmesan cheese in a rich and flavorful combination that is sublime.
 Top it all with a panko bread crumb and Parmesan cheese mixture for crunch and I could eat it every day until it’s gone.

 Wait…I DID eat it every single day until it was gone!

 Serving leftovers more than once like we do?
 One tip I’ll share that I think makes a huge difference.
 Prior to reheating, even in the microwave, drizzle a bit more Swanson chicken broth on top of the dish.
 Repeated warmings will dry any dish out and this will insure a rich and creamy result each and every time.

 I hope everyone has a warm and wonderful Thanksgiving holiday; making this dish after the holiday might just help that glow last even longer.

-PIN ‘Best Turkey Tetrazzini with Mushrooms and Bacon’
+PIN IT!
+‘Best Turkey Tetrazzini with Mushrooms and Bacon’

 - 12 oz spaghetti or linguini